zdisanto/RevolutionArt/README.md

       - If there is an error here, try typing ```npm install```, if a different error occurs, type ```npm install --force```.
 That should work, so now you can type ```npm start```.
   - Your default browser should open up a tap with ```localhost:3000``` in it (if you have an older computer, it may take a little time).
     - However if it takes more than 3min, in the terminal type ```control``` + ```c``` to stop the ```localhost``` from running and retype ```npm start```.
-- Now that you have that up and running, go back to VS Code and open a second terminal window (<span style="color: red;">DO NOT</span> close the first one), and in it type the following commands:
+- Now that you have that up and running, go back to VS Code and open a second terminal window (**DO NOT** close the first one), and in it type the following commands:
   - ```cd server```
   - ```npm install```
   - ```npm start```